Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Direction Reconstruction

 \subsection{Neutrino direction reconstruction}

 By integrating the neutron momentum direction and amplitude reconstruction detailed in previous sections, we demonstrate a substantial improvement in reconstructed neutrino directionality.
-To facilitate a comparative analysis, we define a baseline reconstruction, $R_{2}$, where all track-like particles are faithfully reconstructed.
+To facilitate a comparative analysis, we define a baseline reconstruction, $R_{1}$, where all track-like particles are faithfully reconstructed.
 In this case, we use the true momenta of the final-state lepton and high-energy hadrons ($p$, $\pi^+$, $\pi^-$, and $\pi^0$).
-This baseline ($R_{2}$) is then compared with neutron-included reconstruction, $R_{1}$, which augments the $R_{2}$ baseline with the reconstructed neutron momentum.
-Furthermore, we note that the Fermi motion associated with the target nucleon(s) in the argon nucleus introduces an intrinsic angular deviation from the true neutrino direction, which means that there will be an angular bias even under conditions of perfect final state particle reconstruction.
+The kinetic energy threshold for reconstructing a proton remains 70 MeV, whereas for pions it is 20 MeV.
+This baseline ($R_{1}$) is then compared with neutron-included reconstruction, $R_{2}$, which augments the $R_{1}$ baseline with the reconstructed neutron momentum.
+Furthermore, we observe that the nuclear effects in the argon nucleus introduce an intrinsic angular deviation from the true neutrino direction, which means that there will be an angular bias even under perfect final-state particle reconstruction.
 We define this theoretically limited reconstruction $R_{3}$ as the vector sum of the true momenta of all final-state particles, representing the maximum achievable precision for neutrino directionality.

 Representative results for the neutrino direction reconstruction for a 0.5 GeV $\bar{\nu}_{\mu}$ sample are illustrated in \cref{fig:0p5GeVexampleplot}.
-The kinematic integration of the reconstructed neutron candidates ($R_{1}$) yields an angular-resolution distribution peak closer to 0$^\circ$, indicating enhanced directional fidelity relative to the baseline ($R_{2}$).
-This refinement is also accompanied by a broadening of the distribution.
-This effect is attributed to the additional stochastic uncertainty in the association of neutron energy depositions.
+The kinematic integration of the reconstructed neutron candidates ($R_{2}$) yields an angular-resolution distribution peak closer to 0$^\circ$, indicating enhanced directional reconstruction relative to the baseline ($R_{1}$).
 We characterize reconstruction performance using two primary metrics: the most probable angle and the 68\% percentile interval around it, which serves as the 1$\sigma$ statistical error bound.
-Utilizing a 1.5-meter radius sphere around the neutrino vertex for neutron direction and momentum amplitude reconstruction, we evaluate the impact of neutron momentum reconstruction on the precision of neutrino directionality.
 A comprehensive summary of the performance metrics, categorized by neutrino flavors and incident energies, is provided in \cref{fig:money_plot_four_flavors}.